top of page

 SENIOR INSTRUCTORS

-Sensei James Atkin-Wagg 5th Dan - Chief Instructor
+Sensei James Atkin-Wagg 6th Dan - Chief Instructor

 “I began my journey in karate in 1994 at Hollies Karate Club in Ipswich under Sensei Mick De’ath (K.U.G.B).
 Within the KUGB I trained with many of the well known Sensei in Shotokan Karate, including Sensei Keinosuke Enoeda 9th Dan.
 I achieved my Black Belt in December 1999.
 I started my own club when I moved to Norwich, named ‘The Dragons’.
 Then, in 2002, I met Sensei Ivor Garner and decided to merge The Dragons with East Coast Shotokan Karate Club.

 I gained my 2nd Dan in April 2005 under Sensei Ivor Garner, and my 3rd Dan in April 2008.
-In September 2012, I was awarded my 4th Dan with NAKMAS in recognition of my commitment to teaching and training.

 James Atkin-Wagg East Coast Shotokan Karate Club Instructor

-Billy Suffling 4th Dan - Club Secretary
+Billy Suffling 5th Dan - Club Secretary

 “I am married with two children, three grandchildren, and soon to be 4 great grandchildren.